Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Nearest-neighbor interaction

-\emph{NN repulsion}.~The zero energy manifold in HDMs induced by the external magnetic field, featuring a finite DOS, can be split by weak enough NN Coulomb repulsion ($V$) through a dynamic breaking of the sublattice exchange symmetry.
-For a collection of $N$ spinless fermions, the corresponding Hamiltonian reads as
+~ The zero energy manifold in HDMs, featuring a finite DOS and sourced by external magnetic fields, can be split by weak enough NN Coulomb repulsion $V$ through a dynamic breaking of the sublattice exchange symmetry.
+For a collection of $N$ spinless fermions, the corresponding Hamiltonian reads